University of San Diego - Joan B. Kroc School of Peace Studies

 - Graduate Assistantship.
 All students may apply.
 Value is $1,200 for 40 hours of work per semester applied toward the cost of tuition.

 - Internship Program Funding.
-All students may apply to receive up to $3,000 toward their internship.
+All students may apply to receive funding to offset internship expenses.

 Annual cost of living (estimated)